qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/vectorgeneral.rst

 -------------------------
 Saves the selected features as a new layer.

-.. note:: If the selected layer has no selected features, the newly created layer will be empty.
+If the selected layer has no selected features, the newly created layer will be empty.

 Parameters
 ..........